pingan8787/awesome-ai-tools/README.md

 17. [ChatBCG](https://www.chatbcg.com/) 👉 Instantly create slide decks using ChatBA

 18. [ChatFAI](https://chatfai.com/) 👉 An AI powered experience that allows you to chat with your favorite characters from movies, TV shows, books, history, and more.
+18a.
+[WSUP AI](https://wsupai.app/) 👉 Free AI character chat in the browser — talk to AI characters with no sign up.
+SFW only.

 19. [ChatGPT](https://chat.openai.com/chat) 👉 Please turn JavaScript on and reload the page.